Criminal Defense Attorneys in Janesville, WI

-The vast majority of those pulled over are not transporting drugs, but this has not prevented intrusive searches of vehicles or other violations of basic rights of innocent persons.
+While the vast majority of those pulled over are not transporting drugs, this has not prevented intrusive searches of vehicles or other violations of basic rights of innocent persons.
 Because being stopped by the police at some point in your life is highly likely, it is very important to know your rights and responsibilities.

 If You Are Stopped:

 *Know your rights.
 Just because the police ask to search your car, you don’t have to allow them to.
 You may politely, but firmly, say no, repeatedly if necessary.

 *Find out why you were stopped and avoid unnecessary conversation not related to the specifics of the violation for which you were stopped.

 *Don’t argue.
 If you refuse to let them search, police may try to detain you by the road and search without your consent.
 In addition, you may ask questions about what is happening and why.
 It is unwise to be contentious.

 *When the officer returns your drivers license, you may ask, “Am I free to leave?”
 If you are NOT free to leave, ask why you are under arrest, or why you are not free to leave.

 *Take names.
 Most noteworthy, if you believe the police have violated your rights, write down information such as their names, badge numbers and license plate numbers.

 *Know why you were stopped.
 First and foremost, this should be the first question you ask.